AJ Reid

 Content warning: This novel contains realistic neonatal experiences.

-Ninety-two days and three hours.
+Ninety-two days, and three hours.

 By now, Tess Williams figured anyone with a bit of sense would’ve been over finding their two-timing, piece of shit fiancé in bed with the overly ambitious blonde who joined his firm a few months earlier.
 But apparently, she had lost what little sense she had in addition to two years of her life.
 Because she was still angry as hell.
 And hurting.
 And angry that she was still hurting.
-Even though discovering his extracurricular activities three weeks before their wedding day was lightyears better compared to a few years into marriage and a couple of kids later, her heart stubbornly refused to let go.
+Even though discovering his extra-curricular activities three weeks before their wedding day was lightyears better compared to a few years into marriage and a couple of kids later, her heart stubbornly refused to let go.

 In a last-ditch effort to nurse Tess’s bruised pride back to health, she and her two best friends from the neonatal intensive care unit were out to paint D-town red.
 But she drew the line at tending her battered ego.
 She wasn’t interested in getting back in the dating saddle.
+No thank you.

 Every thump and thud blasting from the speakers reverberated through her chest.
 Flashes of shocking-bright colors, keeping to the beat of deafening DJ music, overpowered the more eye-friendly glow from the massive chandeliers and wall lighting.
 Packed to capacity, every spot, nook, and seat in the club was occupied with people pushing and brushing against each other.
-Talking, drinking, and dancing, to see and to be seen, and fingers crossed, to get lucky.
+Talking, drinking, and dancing.
+To see and to be seen, and fingers crossed, to get lucky.
 Judging by the loud voices, inflated laughter, and animated expressions, fueled by overpriced drinks and ear-splitting tunes, Tess suspected there was no need to cross any fingers tightly tonight.

 Cocktails in hand, Tess, Olivia, and Emma made themselves comfortable on the L-shaped leather couch.
 Or as comfortable as one could get in an overheated and overcrowded club.
 They were getting their fair share of interested glances and glares.
 This came as no surprise.
 They were showing a good amount of skin.